2018 periodic review of Westminster constituencies: Background

 The 2013 review process was launched on 4 March 2011 by the Boundary Commission for England, Boundary Commission for Scotland, Boundary Commission for Northern Ireland and Boundary Commission for Wales.
 The changes were to be implemented by virtue of the Parliamentary Voting System and Constituencies Act 2011, which amended the Parliamentary Constituencies Act 1986.
 Part II of the Act (henceforth referred to as 'PVSaCA') deals with the amendments to the manner in which House of Commons constituencies are formed by the individual boundary commissions.
 Each commission was obliged to make a final report to the Secretary of State before 1 October 2013 (by virtue of Section 10, Clause 3, which amends Subsection 2 of Section 3 of the 1986 Act).

 Following a debate in the House of Lords on 14 January 2013, the Opposition tabled and voted for an amendment to legislation to postpone the date by which the Review ends, which they passed and sent back to the Commons, on a relatively small 69-vote majority.
 A Commons vote on 29 January 2013 in agreement meant the review instead began after May 2015 for completion in 2018.
 The Review had been required for completion by October 2013 under the principles of Section 3 of the Parliamentary Constituencies Act 1986 (themselves loosening previous requirements by instead calling for periodic reviews every eight to twelve years) as left intact by Part 2 of the Parliamentary Voting System and Constituencies Act 2011.
 The Electoral Registration and Administration Act 2013 superseded these principles to make an exception for this Review, delaying it until 2018.

 Following the 2015 election, the majority Conservative government considered the boundary review as a priority.
 In July 2015, then Prime Minister David Cameron reiterated his plan to go ahead with reducing the number of Members of Parliament and "cut the cost of politics", saying the proposals were "the right approach".
 In 2016 each of the four parliamentary boundary commissions of the United Kingdom re-commenced the review process.

 The Conservatives won the most seats at the general election in June 2017.
 The party's manifesto included a pledge to carry on with the review process and reduce the number of MPs to 600.
-In February 2018, Prime Minister Theresa May was urged by the Public Administration and Constitutional Affairs Committee to deal with the boundary review process as a matter of priority.
+In February 2018, Prime Minister Theresa May was urged by the Public Administration and Constitutional Affairs Select Committee to deal with the boundary review process as a matter of priority.

 Protected constituencies

-Four island constituencies are 'protected' by PVSaCA.
+PVSaCA 'protected' three island constituencies from sharing a seat with another seat outside of the island seats, and they must be rounded up to a whole number of seats based on their population and the electorate quota.
 They are: